howardabrams/learning-frc-robotics/docs/012-installing-eclipse.md

 Install the Robotic Extenshions from FIRST:
 -------------------------------------------
-Find and start the **Eclise** application you have just installed:
+Find and start the **Eclipse** application you have just installed:

 Select **Install New Software** from the **Help** menu:
 ![Steps](./public/images/687474703a2f2f686f77617264616272616d732e636f6d2f7069676d6963652f30302d67657474696e672d737461727465642f65636c697073652d312e706e67.png)

-Click the **Add** button toadd a new location where we can get goodies:
+Click the **Add** button to add a new location where we can get goodies:
 ![Goodies](./public/images/687474703a2f2f686f77617264616272616d732e636f6d2f7069676d6963652f30302d67657474696e672d737461727465642f65636c697073652d322e706e67.png)

 Enter the following: